111 Days on the Road

 The perfect rainy day activity in Greymouth

-So we make our merry way walking the streets of Greymouth to Montheith’s Brewery.
+So we make our merry way walking the streets of Greymouth to Monteith’s Brewery.
 It’s only 10 minutes away from Noah’s Ark, so we spot the large black building decorated with coal mining relics in no time.
 (And just in time, as it looks like it is about to start raining).

 A neon sign welcomes us on the way into the brewery, as well as our tour guide today, who hands over a high-vis jacket to join the rest of our tour-goers.

-Monteith’s: A history
+Monteith’s: A History

 Our tour guide takes us over to a bar and presentation area at the back of the open restaurant and bar room.
 Like all good stories, she starts with a bit of context, what is Monteith’s and how did it become so popular.
-She goes through the history of the humble beginnings of the Monteith’s family starting their Phoenix Brewery in 1868 (in Reefton, nontheless!
+She goes through the history of the humble beginnings of the Monteith’s family starting their Phoenix Brewery in 1868 (in Reefton, nonetheless!
 God, we learn more about that town and its amazing history every day)!
 The Phoenix Brewery then merged with some other small breweries to form the Westland Brewery Company then eventually becoming Monteith’s Brewing Company.